Hours of Service

 - Limited Exceptions to the Hours of Service Rules and Regulations

 Hours of Service Live Question and Answer Session

-The Federal Motor Carrier Safety Administration’s (FMCSA) hour-long Hours of Service Question and Answer Session allowed participants the opportunity to submit hours of service related questions and have them answered by FMCSA’s hours of service subject matter experts Tom Yager, Chief of the Driver and Carrier Operations Division, and Peter Chandler, Lead Transportation Specialist in the Federal Motor Carrier Safety Administration Passenger Carrier Division.
+The Federal Motor Carrier Safety Administration’s (FMCSA) hour-long Hours of Service (HOS) Question and Answer Session allowed participants the opportunity to submit HOS related questions and have them answered by FMCSA’s HOS subject matter experts Tom Yager, Chief of the Driver and Carrier Operations Division, and Peter Chandler, Lead Transportation Specialist in the Federal Motor Carrier Safety Administration Passenger Carrier Division.

-The "Hours of Service Question and Answer" session addressed the number of hours that a commercial motor vehicle (CMV) driver may be on the road, the hours of service exemptions, and the number of hours a CMV driver may be on duty before a required period of rest.
+The HOS Question and Answer session addressed the number hours that a commercial motor vehicle (CMV) driver may be on the road, the HOS exemptions, and the number of hours a CMV driver may be on duty before a required period of rest.
 In addition, the session addressed the permitted driving time based on a driver’s on-duty hours in a “work-week”.

 "Hours of Service Live Question and Answer" Session transcripts